Why This Matters

 to the best of my ability.

 It is he who commands the respect I protect,

 Surrounded by well-meaning crowds by day,

 under my eternal vigilance.

 As Lincoln made clear, however, memory and reverence are not enough.
 We must resolve that these dead shall not have died in vain by carrying forward the cause for which they fought, whether it is democracy, equality, justice, or love.

 Remembering and honoring the dead is easier when they are known, when their names are spoken aloud.
 The purpose of the WETU Project is to honor the unknown, not only the unknown soldiers of WWI, but all who—in some way—have served and been forgotten, or serve but are forced to hide their authentic selves, or are missing in action.

-We are proud that the following organizations are partnering with us to make the WETU Project a reality.
-This list is ever-expanding, so please revisit this page often.
+We are proud that the following organizations partnered with HMC to make the WETU Project a reality.

 - The National World War I Centennial Commission